tylerbcrawford/deepgram-subtitles/docs/keyterm-prompt-v1.md

-After reviewing the keyterm documentation, here's the updated prompt with specific requirements:

 ```
 You are assisting with audio transcription accuracy by generating a keyterm list for Deepgram Nova-3 API's keyterm prompting feature.